Enter your ZIP Code

 Average annual car insurance cost for sedans

 Car insurance is heavily regulated at the state level so the details of required insurance will be determined by where you live.
 Every state requires vehicle owners to demonstrate financial responsibility in order to legally operate a vehicle.
 In most states that responsibility requires motorists to buy car insurance.
 There are many different types of coverage and liability is the main type of insurance and the one that most states require.
 Liability insurance will cover the damages you cause if you are at fault for initiating an accident.
 It pays for the resulting medical bills and property damage of the other party, and most states will not let you register your sedan unless you have proof of liability coverage.
-Some states also require vehicle owners to carry personal injury protection which helps pay for own own accident related medical costs if you get hurt in a crash.
+Some states also require vehicle owners to carry personal injury protection which helps pay for their own accident-related medical costs if you get hurt in a crash.
 Getting into a crash with an uninsured driver places an extraordinary risk on us all.
 The only way you could recoup your damages would be through the court system.
 So, some states require drivers to carry uninsured driver protection.

 Almost every state will set a minimum level of insurance coverage that motorists must carry in order to legally drive.
 But those levels are relatively low compared to the potential costs involved in a serious accident.
-So, the first things sedan owners may want to consider is increasing the maximum level of payout for liability damages in your policy.
-It may cost more in annual premiums, but it will give a a bigger financial cushion.
+So, the first thing sedan owners may want to consider is increasing the maximum level of payout for liability damages in your policy.
+It may cost more in annual premiums, but it will give a bigger financial cushion.
 Keep in mind that liability coverage covers the other guy’s costs in an accident.
 In order to get financial protection for your own potential medical and property damage costs, you should consider comprehensive insurance and collision insurance.
-Comprehensive insurance will reimburse you if our car suffers damage from extreme weather, if your car is stolen or if you hit an animal while driving.
+Comprehensive insurance will reimburse you if your car suffers damage from extreme weather, if your car is stolen or if you hit an animal while driving.
 There are other “out of your control” factors covered in most comprehensive policies.
-If you live in area that is susceptible to flooding or extreme storms like tornadoes and hurricanes you may want to consider getting this type of policy.
+If you live in an area that is susceptible to flooding or extreme storms like tornadoes and hurricanes you may want to consider getting this type of policy.

 Collision insurance is the type of insurance policy that helps pay for repairing your own car if it is damaged in a crash.
 Most experts think it is a good idea to consider getting collision insurance on a new car, but it may not be worth it on an older vehicle.
 Do the math to see if it’s a worthwhile investment for you.

-As we’ve mentioned, higher priced sedans will generally costs more to insure.
-But different insurance companies can charge very different rates for the exact same make and model of sedan.
+As we’ve mentioned, higher-priced sedans will generally cost more to insure.
+But different insurance companies can charge very different rates for the exact same make and model of the sedan.
 So it pays to be a smart shopper and compare quotes before you pull the trigger on your insurance.
 Cars depreciate in value rather quickly.
 The residual value of your car is defined as the amount you could expect to receive if you sold it.
 So, if you have an older sedan, consider its residual value when looking at comprehensive and collision coverage.
 Factor in the cost of the premiums and the amount of your deductible and compare it to the residual value of your car.

 If you have more than one vehicle, most car insurance companies will offer you a multi-vehicle discount.
 The best way to easily reduce your insurance costs is to be a safe driver.
 Finally, you should get free quotes from as many companies as possible.
 You will see for yourself how much prices can vary and you can spot the best bargain.
 Try using our free online quote tool at General.com and we’ll help you find the lowest cost insurance carrier.